Third edition of my Android workshop in Burgos, 3 days, 19 hours… slides available here.

 I should have checked the exercises they were doing, even when I felt like that I was stalling the course.
 I wasn’t, I should have approached it with a “no children left behind” policy, ignoring those who already knew the topic (those 2 who voted with 8’s).

-I should have checked and explained topics among classes to those who didn’t knew how to program in Java.
+I should have checked and explained topics among classes to those who didn’t know how to program in Java.
 I suggested a hangout but no one came.

 I have to state the specific objective of each lesson (instead of topics to cover).
 The objectives are learning-oriented, it doesn’t matter if it takes too much time, the final objective is to learn something.